Westminster Higher Education Forum

 We also expect discussion on implications for financial stability in the HE sector of findings in:

-• the Higher Education Statistics Agency’s Key financial Indicators 2022/2023 - indicating a significant number of HEIs now in deficit
+• the Higher Education Statistics Agency’s key financial indicators for 2022/2023 - showing a significant number of HEIs are now in deficit

-Delegates will assess what is needed from regulators, government, and the sector itself to effectively identify and respond to emerging financial risks, and develop regulatory frameworks that provide clarity on the conditions for intervention and support.
-They will also consider options for future funding settlements that work for universities, staff, students and the taxpayer.
+Delegates will assess what is needed from regulators, government and the sector itself to effectively identify and respond to emerging financial risks, and develop regulatory frameworks that provide clarity on the conditions for intervention and support, as well as options for future funding settlements that work for universities, staff, students and the taxpayer.

 We also expect discussion on further priorities for the sector as HEIs seek to address financial concerns, including: